airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 <!-- env:oss -->

-### (For Airbyte Open Source) Generate an access token and request a rate limit increase:
+### (For Airbyte Open Source) Generate an access token and request a rate limit increase

 To set up Facebook Marketing as a source in Airbyte Open Source, you will first need to create a Facebook app and generate a Marketing API access token.
 You will then need to request a rate limit increase from Facebook.
 The following steps will guide you through this process:

 1. Navigate to [Meta for Developers](https://developers.facebook.com/apps/) and follow the steps provided in the [Facebook documentation](https://developers.facebook.com/docs/development/create-an-app/) to create a Facebook app.
 2. While creating the app, when you are prompted for "What do you want your app to do?", select **Other**.
 You will also need to set the app type to **Business** when prompted.
 3. From your App’s dashboard, [set up the Marketing API](https://developers.facebook.com/docs/marketing-apis/get-started).
 4. Generate a Marketing API access token: From your App’s Dashboard, click **Marketing API** --> **Tools**.
 Select all the available token permissions (`ads_management`, `ads_read`, `read_insights`, `business_management`) and click **Get token**.
 Copy the generated token for later use.